 Skip to main content

-The Cosy TV-Shows to Watch This Summer
+The Cosy TV-Shows to Watch This Spring and Summer

-1. Virgin Rivers (4 seasons, ongoing)
+1. Virgin River (7 seasons, ongoing)

 Mel is a nurse trying to find some peace and quiet by taking a job out in the countryside.
 However, she soon finds out that a small town doesn't mean there is nothing going on!
 Mel meets a lot of different people, some become friends, some enemies (although almost always temporarily) and one man in particular who catches her eye.

-2. Heartland (16 seasons, ongoing)
+2. Heartland (19 seasons, ongoing)

-Cosy elements: Horses, close knit family, multi generational, ranch life.
+Cosy elements: Horses, close knit family, multi generational, ranch life

 Since Amy's mom died, it's on her to keep the Heartland ranch running together with her grandfather.
 Even though Amy is amazing with horses, it's the people in her life who cause the most chaos.
 With her estranged dad, a lost foster kid, a city-loving sister and her friends, there is always something going on in this show.